elenderg/PAL-1000/instruções de compilação.md

 `If the rider's source is blank, exit.`

-`If the rider's source starts with "_s", bump the rider.`
+`If the rider's source starts with "s", bump the rider.`

 When this routine gets control, we're sitting on a an apostrophe, so we suck it up.
-If there's no more source, we're done, but if the next character is an "_s", we suck that up too.
+If there's no more source, we're done, but if the next character is an "s", we suck that up too.

 Simple enough, but we need the 3 deciders below, as well, to peek ahead in the source so we know when to use the above routine: